Cantera/cantera/doc/sphinx/compiling.rst

   that Cantera depends on, so you will need to specify these paths explicitly.
 * Remember to put double quotes around any paths with spaces in them, e.g.
   "C:\Program Files".
-* By default, SCons attempts to use the same architecture and version of the Microsoft compiler as was used to compile Python, typically Visual Studio 2008 or the equivalent version of the Windows SDK.
+* By default, SCons attempts to use the same architecture as the copy of Python that is running SCons, and the most recent installed version of the Visual Studio compiler.
 If you aren't building the Python module, you can override this with the configuration options ``target_arch`` and ``msvc_version``.

 .. note::